 Both visionary and charlatan Modernists can churn out high-impact, albeit charmless packaging that cuts through the clutter.
-Competitive minimalism has a place in New York’s mediascape because an empty square stands out amidst the unbearable torrent of imagery crashing against consumers.
-Michael Kors, whose HR seems to use “lacking imagination” as a selection criteria for recruits, can maintain a niche in New York’s fashion scene.
+Competitive minimalism has a place in New York’s mediascape because an empty square stands out amidst the overwhelming waves of imagery crashing against consumers.
+Michael Kors can maintain a niche in New York’s fashion scene.
 Credit the outside designer Fabien Baron with keeping the Proxima Nova logotype in the corner, thus protecting that beloved empty square.
 Glossy beige against white does help the brand look expensive.

 At Apple and Louis Vuitton, designers balance emotional impact, art, and modernity.